Vat Purnima Vrat 2018: Significance, puja and muhurat

 Vat Purnima Vrat is similar to Vat Savitri Vrat.
 According to legend great Savitri tricked Lord Yama, the lord of death, and compelled him to return the life of her husband Satyawan.
 Hence married women observe Vat Savitri Vrat for well-being and long life of husbands.
 The oldest known version of the story of Savitri and Satyavan is found in Vana Parva ("The Book of the Forest") of the Mahabharata.

-According Drik Panchang, Vat Savitri Vrat could be considered as an exception.
+According to Drik Panchang, Vat Savitri Vrat could be considered as an exception.
 In Purnimanta calendar Vat Savitri Vrat is observed during Jyeshtha Amavasya which coincides with Shani Jayanti.
 In Amanta calendar Vat Savitri Vrat, which is also called as Vat Purnima Vrat, is observed during Jyeshtha Purnima.
 Married women in Maharashtra, Gujarat and southern Indian states observe Vat Savitri Vrat 15 days later than that of North Indian women.
 But the legend behind observing the fast is same in both calendars.

 Purnima Tithi Begins = 08:12 on 27/Jun/2018